 This is an update to the April 2022 version, to take on board comments received during the Issues and Options consultation (see section 4 and Appendix 3).
-Additional text is shown underlined and in blue, with removed text shown as red strike through.
-Appendix 3, Appendix 4 and Appendix 5 are new, but due to the amount of text, has not been underlined in blue.

 2. The Settlement Study

 The Settlement Study1, completed throughout 2021/22 and updated in 2023, sets out the methodology for assessing if settlements have good access to facilities and services.
 This study scored settlements according to access to schools and shops for example.
 The settlements included in Section 3 were assessed as having the best access to services and facilities.
 Those highlighted in green already have development boundaries as discussed previously.
 It is important to note that just because a settlement may be sustainable in terms of the facilities and services nearby, it does not automatically follow that it should have a development boundary (or indeed development) as there may be on-site or local issues that would indicate a development boundary is not appropriate.
 Please note that during the 2023 update, in response to a comment received as part of the Issues and Options consultation, allotments were added as a facility or service.